wasserth/TotalSegmentator/README.md

 # TotalSegmentator

 Tool for segmentation of 104 classes in CT images.
 It was trained on a wide range of different CT images (different scanners, institutions, protocols,...) and therefore should work well on most images.
-The training dataset with 1204 subjects can be downloaded here (TODO).
+The training dataset with 1204 subjects can be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.6802613).
+You can also try the tool online at [totalsegmentator.com](https://totalsegmentator.com/).

 ![Alt text](resources/imgs/overview_classes.png)